 Prominent Sculpture Work

-2004: "Presidents Park" is an outdoor educational museum located in Lead, South Dakota showcasing 20 foot busts of all 43 American presidents.
-The park provides a lesson in American history, including interesting facts and quotes and is located only 40 miles from Mount Rushmore
+- 2004: "Presidents Park" was an outdoor educational museum located in Lead, South Dakota showcasing 20 foot busts of all 43 American presidents.
+The park provided a lesson in American history, including interesting facts and quotes and was located only 40 miles from Mount Rushmore